 Over the last year, diversity and inclusion receded as a strategic priority for many organisations as they continue to address threats to business continuity and recovery.
 Workforces are more dispersed as some employees are working remotely while others are at – or returning to – the physical office or worksites.
 These new working arrangements can further exacerbate existing diversity challenges and highlight unconscious biases that may exist.
 Essentially, a dispersed workforce can distance employees and teams from one another, undermining inclusivity efforts and initiatives that existed in the traditional working environment.

 Recent events have sparked important conversations around racial bias and social injustice, calling upon institutions and organisations to do their part in taking meaningful action.
-However, new LinkedIn data shows that companies talked about diversity in June 2020, but that discussion began to decline just a few months later.
+However, LinkedIn data shows that companies talked about diversity back in June 2020, but that discussion began to decline just a few months later.
 Businesses need to take this opportunity to not only continue the conversation, but to implement and uphold more impactful strategies to see real, lasting change within their organisation.

 Hiring for diverse backgrounds and promoting diversity initiatives is only a first step.
 Diversity, equity, and inclusion go hand-in-hand, and to experience real organisational change, companies must build a truly inclusive work culture.
 This means extending initiatives beyond the hiring process and providing equal opportunity and treatment throughout every touchpoint of the employee experience.